Some Aspects of Spherical Symmetric Extremal Dyonic Black Holes in 4d N=1 Supergravity

 \subsection{General Setup}

 Let us start to construct a black hole solution of the equations (\ref{Einsteineq}), (\ref{gaugeEOM}), and (\ref{scalarEOM}).
-Our starting point is particularly to write the ansatz metric
+Our starting point is the foliowing ansatz metric

-which is static and has a spherical symmetric.
-Among the functions $A(r)$, $B(r)$, and $C(r)$, only two of them are independent since one can generally employ the radial coordinate redefinition $r$ to absorb one of the three.\\ On the ansatz (\ref{metricans}), the next step is to solve the gauge field equation of motions \ref{gaugeEOM}) together with the Bianchi identities (\ref{BianchiId}).
-Simply taking a case where the field strength components ${\mathcal{F}}^{\Lambda}_{01}(r)$ and ${\mathcal{F}}^{\Lambda}_{23}(\theta)$ are nonzero, we obtain where $q_{\Lambda}$ and $g^{\Lambda}$ are the electric and magnetic charges, respectively \cite{Belluci:2008prd}.
-Then, using (\ref{solgaugeEOM}) we have two sets of equations as follows.
+which is static and has a spherical symmetry.
+Among the functions $A(r)$, $B(r)$, and $C(r)$, only two of them are independent since one can redefine the radial coordinate $r$ to absorb one of them.\\ On the ansatz (\ref{metricans}), the next step is to solve the gauge field equation of motions (\ref{gaugeEOM}) together with the Bianchi identities (\ref{BianchiId}).
+By simply taking a case where the field strength components ${\mathcal{F}}^{\Lambda}_{01}(r)$ and ${\mathcal{F}}^{\Lambda}_{23}(\theta)$ are nonzero, we obtain

+where $q_{\Lambda}$ and $g^{\Lambda}$ are the electric and magnetic charges, respectively \cite{Belluci:2008prd}.
+Using (\ref{solgaugeEOM}) we have two sets of equations as follows.
 The first set of equations is coming from the Einstein field equation and the Maxwell equation, namely

 where $\nu' \equiv d\nu / dr$, while the second equation is the scalar field equation of motions given by